vaminator/vamtb/README.md

 Options:
   -a, --force / --no-force        Do not ask for confirmation.
   -b, --usedb / --no-usedb        Use DB.
-  -d TEXT                         Use a specific VAM directory.
+  -c, --cc / --no-cc              Only upload CC license content -d TEXT                         Use a specific VAM directory.
-  -c, --cc / --no-cc              Only upload CC license content -e, --meta / --no-meta          Only reset subject metadata.
+  -e, --meta / --no-meta          Only reset subject metadata.
   -f TEXT                         Var file to act on.
+  -g TEXT                         Input directory for var creation.
   -i TEXT                         Internet Archive identifier prefix (defaults
                                   to vam1__).
+  -j, --optimize                  Image Optimize level (none:No png to jpg
+                                  that is lossless, 1: Jpeg qual 90%, 2: Jpeg
+                                  qual 75%).
   -m, --move / --no-move          When checking dependencies move vars with
                                   missing dep in 00Dep.
   -n, --dryrun / --no-dryrun      Dry run on what would be uploaded.